openstack/ironic/doc/source/admin/drivers/ilo.rst

   - ``client_timeout``: (optional) Timeout for iLO operations.
 Default timeout is 60 seconds.
   - ``ca_file``: (optional) CA certificate file to validate iLO.
-  - ``console_port``: (optional) Node's UDP port for console access.
-Any unused port on the ironic conductor node may be used.
-This is required only when ``ilo-console`` interface is used.

 * The following properties are also required in node object's ``driver_info`` if ``ilo-virtual-media`` boot interface is used: